kachick/chawan/README.md

 ### Why does `$WEBSITE` look awful?

 Usually, this is because it uses some CSS features that are not yet implemented in Chawan.
-The most common offenders are flexbox, grid, and CSS variables.
+The most common offenders are grid and CSS variables.

 There are three ways of dealing with this: